getsentry/sentry-docs/src/_includes/common/configuration-basics.md

 {% comment %}
 Guideline: This page is comprehensive; it is stored in the common folder, nested under _includes/common.
 To use,

-1. If you haven't already, add the configuration content folder to directory of the platform you are documenting -- _documentation/sdks/<sdk/platform>/config (for example, _documentation/sdks/javascript/config).
+1. If you haven't already, add the configuration content folder to the directory of the platform you are documenting -- _documentation/sdks/<sdk/platform>/config (for example, _documentation/sdks/javascript/config).
 2. Create a copy of basics.md file, then add it to the config folder.
 3. Add the SDK-specific `include` statements to the configuration-basics.md file
 4. Note that each of these terms is wrapped in an "if/then" statement; this is because not all of these options are included for every SDK.
 For those terms you do not wish to include, add the command `hide_<option>=true` in the basics.md file.